 The loss-making Guardian

-The "real importance" of UKIP, therefore – according to the loss-making Guardian
+The "real importance" of Ukip, therefore – according to the Guardian

 - "is as a permanent, single-issue temptation for anti-EU Tories, the net effect of which is to make the Tory party both increasingly unmanageable and increasingly unfit for office".

-Sadly, though, the one area where UKIP has shown itself to be of little importance is in developing a credible exit strategy for leaving the EU.
-Its leader today talks glibly in the Failygraph
+Sadly, though, the one area where Ukip has shown itself to be of little importance is in developing a credible exit strategy for leaving the EU.
+Its leader today talks in the Telegraph

 of us being "decent people, who are fed up with the nannying, pettifogging overlordship of the grey bureaucracies", ironically referring to the machinations of a local authority bureaucracy which is entirely home-grown.